lx8851/gorgias-help/src/03-sync.rst

 Synchronization
 ===========================

-If you have Google Chrome installed on multiple devices you can synchronize QG quicktexts between machines.
+If you have Google Chrome installed on multiple devices you can synchronize quicktexts between machines.
 Here's you do it:

-Please make sure that you have the QG extension installed on you Google Chrome before following the steps bellow.
+Please make sure that you have the `Quicktext` extension installed on you Google Chrome before following the steps bellow.

- 1. Using the same Google Chrome session Login or Register on the https://gmail-quicktext.com/
- 2. Open the Options QG extension options.
+ 1. Open the 'Options' for `Quicktext` from Extensions menu in Google Chrome.
+ 2. `Login` or `Register` if your not yet registered on the https://quicktext.io/ website.
  3. Click on `Sync Now` button.

-Now all you quicktexts in the browser should be synchronized with the gmail-quicktext.com website.
+Now all you quicktexts in the browser should be synchronized with the Synchronization server.

-Now in order to get your quicktexts syncronized with other machines repeat the steps above (but this time just login to your gmail-quicktext.com account).
+Now in order to get your quicktexts synchronized with other machines repeat the steps above (but this time just Login).

 How does synchronization work?
 ---------------------------------

-Every time you hit the `Sync Now` button all your quicktexts are uploaded and stored to the gmail-quicktext via a secure SSL connection.
-All you quicktexts can now be shared between computers or with other members of your team.
+Every time the synchronization process starts all your quicktexts are uploaded and stored to the https://quicktext.io/ via a secure SSL connection.

+All your quicktexts can now be shared between computers or with other members of your team.

 Syncing not only uploads all your quicktexts it also updates the quicktexts that have been modified on other computers or downloads the quicktexts shared by your team.

+.. note:: No Quicktexts are ever deleted in the cloud!
+Unless you specifically
+          demand it.
+In order to completely delete your data please send an e-mail to support@quicktext.io